wordslab-org/wordslab-notebooks/README.md

 ![virtual machine install](./docs/images/11_virtual_machine_install.jpg)

+### Uninstall wordslab-notebooks from your Windows machine

+The two scripts below can be used to fully uninstall wordslab-notebooks from your machine.

+Navigate to the directory: *C:\wordslab\wordslab-notebooks\install\windows*.

+**WARNING**: all the code and data stored in your virtual machine will be **irremediably lost** !

+1. Delete the wordslab-notebooks virtual machine

+Execute the script: *98_delete-linux-virtual-machine.bat*

+2. Uninstall Windows Subsystem for Linux and Virtual Machine Platform from your Windows machine

+Execute the script: *99_uninstall-windows-subsystem-for-linux.bat*

+## Linux installation script details

 [linux/0_install-ubuntu-packages](https://github.com/wordslab-org/wordslab-notebooks/blob/main/install/linux/0_install-ubuntu-packages.sh)

-Installs basic Linux packages and configures the virtual machine
+Installs basic Linux packages and configures the Linux virtual machine
 - sudo locales ca-certificates
 - iputils-ping net-tools traceroute openssh-client
 - curl wget unzip